phpdocker-io/ssl-redirect/README.md

   * Kubernetes
   * Kong docker (not kong-ingress)

 I have a `LoadBalancer` service pushing traffic into Kong from the outside world.
-Kong's deployment contains one pod with two containers: Kong (responding on SSL only) and SSL Redirect (responding on HTTP).
+Kong's deployment contains one pod with two containers: Kong and SSL Redirect.
+The `LoadBalancer` service simply binds its port 80 to wherever you configure SSL redirect to.

 ## Whyyyyy
 I made this little container to get around Kong's inability to upgrade HTTP connections to HTTPS - there are third party plugins for this, but since I run Kong in Kubernetes there's no easy way to add these plugins without needing to re-build the containers and publish them to a container registry.